SDP-SPIII-2020/sample-code/README.md

 	Code accompanying the video by Claudio Bernasconi.
 + `TestingExample`
 	Illustrating the use of the `MSTest` package.
++ `help-sessions`
+	Code from the online help sessions.
 + `Java` - examples
 + ...